 Interdisciplinary Humanities Studies: Each teacher uses the National Standards in Social Studies, Science and Language Arts to identify and create three to five studies of integrated concepts each year, clustering standards in logical groupings.
 Our upper grade teachers use History Alive as a foundation for instruction.

-Science: Consistent with the OCS school-wide philosophy of experiential, child-centered learning, students will be using the scientific process to engage in solving real life scientific problems.
+Science: Consistent with our school-wide philosophy of experiential, child-centered learning, students will be using the scientific process to engage in solving real life scientific problems.
 In keeping with the California Content and Next Generation Standards.
-OCS teachers will incorporate the three main areas of science: Earth Science, Life Science, and Physical Science.
+Teachers will incorporate the three main areas of science: Earth Science, Life Science, and Physical Science.
 Teachers use components of FOSS learning modules and Education and the Environment Initiative units of study.

 - Democratic Classrooms: Students and teachers collaborate to create codes of conduct, develop and vote on rules to address ongoing classroom issues, and provide peer support using Responsive Classrooms and Developmental Designs program components.